 9) Eaarth: Making a Life on a Tough New Planet by Bill McKibben

 In Eaarth, McKibben presents an array of facts and statistics about changes that are already visible in the world around us, supported by extensive footnotes.
 “Eaarth” is the name McKibben has decided to assign both to his book and to the planet formerly known as Earth.
 His point is a fresh one that brings the reader uncomfortably close to climate change.
 Earth with one “a,” according to McKibben, no longer exists.
 We have carbonized it out of existence.
 Two-a Eaarth is now our home.
 On two-a Eaarth, we are way past the bearable threshold — 350 parts per million — for carbon dioxide in our atmosphere, and well down the road to a devastating 650 parts per million.
 Our hope depends, McKibben argues, on scaling back—on building the kind of societies and economies that can hunker down, concentrate on essentials, and create the type of community (in the neighborhood, but also on the Internet) that will allow us to weather trouble on an unprecedented scale.
 Change—fundamental change—is our best hope on a planet out of balance.

-Be sure to follow us on Pinterest for these and other interesting books on our board “Books We Recommend.”
-We will continue updating this board, so keep checking back for new recommendations!
+Be sure to follow us on Pinterest for these and other interesting sustainability books on our board “Books We Recommend.”
+We will continue updating this board, so keep checking back for new recommendations on sustainability books!